SCHEUERMANN’S KYPHOSIS

 Other Abnormalities

-There are typically other abnormalities in the affected vertebrae.
-Schmorl’s nodes are areas where the disc (cushion) between each affected vertebra pushes through the bone surface at the bottom and the top (endplates) of the vertebra.
+Some spine specialists believe that the tightness of this ligament may cause spinal deformity.
 Ligaments are the structures that help connect bones to bones, including vertebrae.
 Patients with Scheuermann’s kyphosis commonly display a thickening in the ligament running along the front of the spine (the anterior longitudinal ligament).
-Some spine specialists believe that the tightness of this ligament may possibly cause spinal deformity.
 The thickened ligament may affect the growth of one or more vertebrae during childhood.
 This leads to more growth on the back of the vertebrae and less in the front, resulting in one or more wedged vertebrae.

 Causes of Scheuermann’s Kyphosis

 The cause of Scheuermann’s kyphosis remains unknown, but there are many possible theories about its development.
 Scheuermann, a Danish radiologist, proposed that the problem started because the cartilage of the spinal bone’s ring died from a lack of blood supply.
 Additional theories postulate that a vertebral disorder during the rapid growth spurts of adolescence causes abnormal bone growth, producing wedging of the vertebrae, which eventually leads to problems of kyphosis.
 Many spine specialists also suspect that a problem with the mechanics of the spine (the way it is put together and functions) plays a part in Scheuermann’s kyphosis.
 Others suggest mild osteoporosis could contribute to the deformity.
-In addition, most researchers think that some sort of damage to the growth area of the vertebrae starts the process.
+In addition, most researchers think that some damage to the growth area of the vertebrae starts the process.

 Muscle abnormalities are considered one of the possible causes.
 And researchers report seeing a high genetic predisposition to this disease (runs in families).
 Scheuermann originally noticed this spinal deformity in agriculture workers who were frequently hunched or bent over.
 This of course led to the question of whether poor posture could lead to kyphosis.
 While this is a logical question, there is no confirmation of the connection between posture and this deformity in science.
 However, poor posture plays a vital role in making the problem worse.
 Therefore, correcting postural problems can sometimes help improve excessive kyphosis.